Home Sports History’s Most Shocking and Unforgettable Hockey Injuries

 Erik Karlsson, a defenseman for the Ottawa Senators, had his Achilles tendon sliced by a skate blade during a game in 2013.
 The injury required surgery and extensive rehabilitation, but Karlsson made a remarkable return to the ice, continuing to perform at an elite level.

-Hockey’s Toughest Injuries & Their Lasting Impact
+Hockey’s Most Gruesome Injuries and Their Long-Term Impact

 Avatar photo